-6000 Frank Ave., NW, Canton, OH 44720 (330) 535-3377 or 499-9600, offers the first two years of study in most Kent State University baccalaureate programs, as well as selected upper-division and graduate courses.
-Also available is a Bachelor of Science in Management and Industrial Studies.
+6000 Frank Ave., NW, Canton, OH 44720, (330) 535-3377 (Akron) or (330) 499-9600 (Canton), (330) 494-6121 (FAX), offers the first two years of study in most Kent State University baccalaureate programs, as well as selected upper-division and graduate courses.
 Located on a 200-acre site in rolling terrain just south of the Akron-Canton Regional Airport, Stark is the largest of Kent's Regional Campuses.
-The campus maintains arrangements with numerous community, cultural, and business organizations to offer a wide range of programs and services to the local area.
-In addition to offering a wide variety of cultural, social, and student activities, the campus also offers continuing studies, management and small business development expertise, developmental education, and academic support services.
+The campus maintains arrangements with numerous community, cultural and business organizations to offer a wide range of programs and services to the local area.
+In addition to offering a wide variety of cultural, social and student activities, the campus also offers continuing studies, management and small business development expertise, developmental education and academic support services.